cschoeller/vector_exercise/README.md

 pip install -r requirements.txt
 ```

-To enable the plugins for working with your environment press `F1`, type "Select Interpreter" and choose your `vector` enviroment.
+To enable the plugins for working with your environment press `F1`, type "Select Interpreter" and choose your `vector` environment.

 ### Task
 Define a `Vector` class that can be instantiated with a list of numeric values.